 Modern biotechnology has had a dramatic effect on the world economy and on modern society.
-Recent developments in biochemistry, molecular biology, genetics, microbiology and immunology provided biotechnology with a new momentum and a new prominence.
+Recent developments in biochemistry, molecular biology, genetics, microbiology, and immunology provided biotechnology with a new momentum and a new prominence.
 What we owe to modern biotechnology is, among other things, drugs of a new generation (biopharmaceuticals), fast diagnostic tests and a therapy using tissue engineering and stem cells.
 Biotechnology has its applications not only in medicine but also in agriculture, in fuel production, as well as in waste and pollution removal.

-Programme Description, Type and Duration
+Program Description, Type, and Duration

-Molecular Biotechnology is a full-time programme of studies leading to the professional title “Master of Science in biotechnology”.
+Molecular Biotechnology is a full-time program of studies leading to the professional title “Master of Science in biotechnology”.
 It is dedicated to students (expected to have at last a BSc degree) who want to understand molecular mechanisms of biological processes and those who would like to put this knowledge into practice.

-The programme offers just a few obligatory courses.
+The program offers just a few obligatory courses.
 Most classes, which may be related to such fields of studies like medical biotechnology, plant biotechnology, gene therapy, stem cell biology or molecular aspects of bacterial and viral pathogenesis and bioenergetics, students choose following their own interests.

 They may count on help in choosing their path of study and their Master thesis supervisor.
 Besides attending motivating lectures and seminars, students participate in advanced laboratory classes, and those who are best have an opportunity to take part in the Faculty's research pursuits.
-The programme main objective is to provide students with the most useful practical skills and to introduce them to a plethora of research methods and techniques used in modern biological sciences.
+The program main objective is to provide students with the most useful practical skills and to introduce them to a plethora of research methods and techniques used in modern biological sciences.

 The final element in the program is an MSc thesis which students complete on the basis of the research and experiments they have carried out.
 Following the formal acceptance of the thesis, students take an oral Master’s exam.

-The Molecular Biotechnology programme is offered by the Faculty of Biochemistry, Biophysics and Biotechnology of the Jagiellonian University in Kraków, a leading scientific and educational institution in Poland.
+The Molecular Biotechnology program is offered by the Faculty of Biochemistry, Biophysics and Biotechnology of the Jagiellonian University in Kraków, a leading scientific and educational institution in Poland.
 The Faculty is located in the south-west part of the city on the newly-erected III JU Campus.
 A modern building, well-equipped laboratories, and a vast number of research teams make the FBBB a great place to study.

-The Molecular Biology programme welcomes students with:
+The Molecular Biology program welcomes students with:

-- Bachelor’s degree in biology, biotechnology, biochemistry, chemistry, biophysics (or Bachelor’s degree related to one of the above mentioned disciplines),
+- Bachelor’s degree in biology, biotechnology, biochemistry, chemistry, biophysics (or Bachelor’s degree related to one of the above-mentioned disciplines),

 - good command of English.
 The admission is based on the following criteria:

-- an analysis of the candidate’s previous education (transcript of records) in the field of chemistry, physics, mathematics, biochemistry, cell biology, microbiology and immunology;
+- an analysis of the candidate’s previous education (transcript of records) in the field of chemistry, physics, mathematics, biochemistry, cell biology, microbiology, and immunology;

 The admission usually starts in December and ends in the middle of August.
 Admission details and information on required admission forms are available at the Jagiellonian University Electronic Registration of Candidates System site: https://www.erk.uj.edu.pl

-The school offers programme in:
+The school offers the program in:

 This school offers programs in: